llamasking/systemconfigs/Firefox/README.md

  * Make the container text on the url bar smaller and not colored

 **Update [009fe21]:**
- * Close tab and audio buttons are on the right side of the tab and the title is on the left, like default.
+ * Close tab and audio buttons are on the right side of the tab and the title is on the left, like default
  * Audio button is now partially visible until hovered over, like close tab button
  * Ever so slightly increased opacity on non-hovered audio and close tab buttons
  * Caret in URL bar is no longer invisible